eclipse-glsp/glsp/README.md

 To start the example server from within your IDE, run the main method of the class [ExampleServerLauncher.java](https://github.com/eclipse-glsp/glsp-server/blob/master/examples/org.eclipse.glsp.example.workflow/src/org/eclipse/glsp/example/workflow/launch/WorkflowServerLauncher.java) in the module `glsp-server/examples/org.eclipse.glsp.example.workflow`.

-### Building and running the Workflow Theia application
+### Building and running the Workflow Diagram Editor in a Theia application

 Note that it is not necessary to build the other components of GLSP just for running the workflow example, as the workflow example build will pull all dependencies (including those from GLSP) from npmjs and sonar.